dmbaty/hass-config/README.md

 - Climate
   - Econet (hot water heater)
 - Z-Wave
-  - Currently using a Aeon Labs Z-Stick (old, 300 series based), plan to move to 500 series USB stick soon
+  - Currently using a Aeon Labs Z-Stick gen 5
+  - A random mix of light modules/switches/bulbs, most are GE/Jasco
+    - Some require a periodic power cycle (via the pull tab) which is a bit frustrating
+    - Some appear to work OK but won't send a node info frame (to trigger the add/remove from the network) until a power cycle
+  - Schlage FE599 and a few Schlage Connect (BE469/BE468) locks
-  - Working to get notification and user code config with Schlage Connect (BE469/BE468) and FE599 locks
+    - Working to get notifications when certain user codes are used and user code configuration working with these
-  - Plan to move rest of Z-Wave devices to HASS soon (~10 lights, 2 thermostats, a few sensors, etc)
+    - Notifying when a user code is used on the FE599 will be difficult - the alarm values don't register a change if the same code is used again and again
 - Emulated Hue
   - Mostly for Alexa integration
 - Google Assistant